-Unless the context indicates otherwise, all references to "China" and the "PRC" refer to the People's Republic of China, all references to "Renminbi" or "RMB" are to the legal currency of the People's Republic of China and all references to "U.S. dollars," "dollars," and "\$" are to the legal currency of the United States.
+Unless the context indicates otherwise, all references to "China" and the "PRC" refer to the People's Republic of China, all references to "Renminbi" or "RMB" are to the legal currency of the People's Republic of China and all references to "U.S. dollars," "dollars" and "\$" are to the legal currency of the United States.
 This annual report contains translations of Renminbi amounts into U.S. dollars at specified rates solely for the convenience of the reader.
 We make no representation that the Renminbi or U.S. dollar amounts referred to in this report could have been or could be converted into U.S. dollars or Renminbi, as the case may be, at any particular rate or at all.
-On March 31, 2020, the cash buying rate announced by the People's Bank of China was RMB7.0137 to \$1.00.
+Unless otherwise noted, all translations from Renminbi amounts into U.S. dollars and from U.S. dollars to Renminbi amounts in this annual report were made at the exchange rate on March 31, 2021 set forth in the H.10 statistical release of the Board of Governors of the Federal Reserve System, that is RMB6.5518 to \$1.00.